 We've talked before about how index-based investing isn't as simple and passive as people often assume.
 For example, Tesla is one of the five hundred largest companies in the United States, but it is not a part of the S&P 500 Index, because Standard & Poor's hasn't made the decision to add it yet.
 Another case: in the world of small capitalization stocks, there is an institutional debate between FTSE Russell and Standard & Poor's, who own the two most widely used indices in that asset class.
 So, while discussion regarding active versus passive investing may never end, I would argue most of the options out there for "passive investing" aren't even actually passive.
 Now, doomsday predictions and name-calling aside, 2018 has brought a potentially damaging episode of the unintended effects of index construction and maintenance.

-The big news in November was the announcement by Standard & Poor's and MSCI, who together manage the definitions of the Global Industry Classification Standard (GICS), that they are moving companies around between the Information Technology, Consumer Discretionary, and Communications sectors.
+In November there was an announcement by Standard & Poor's and MSCI, who together manage the definitions of the Global Industry Classification Standard (GICS), that they are moving companies around between the Information Technology, Consumer Discretionary, and Communications sectors.
 More recently, they gave us some more information about their plans.
 The exact timing is unknown, but expected later this year, GICS will be moving companies currently located in the Information Technology (e.g. Google, Facebook) and Consumer Discretionary (e.g. Disney, Comcast) sectors into Communications alongside AT&T and Verizon.

 For the holders of the ETFs themselves, if you are overly tax sensitive, you will fail to rebalance your account as the sectors change and end up holding too much implicit Apple and Amazon, and not enough Google and Disney.
 You shouldn't let taxes dominate your decision making, so trimming allocations to the Information Technology and Consumer Discretionary ETFs and buying more Communications makes sense.
 Yes, this will lead to some capital gains, but if you trade in a tax optimized manner, this can be potentially mitigated.